monicahbettencourt/blog/content/aboutme/index.md

 Building this website with the Hugo framework was my first real project.
 It was both challenging and rewarding, since I had never worked on something like this before.

 In here, I'll share what I'm learning about and the processes involved.
+As an avid reader, I'll also write about the books that have influenced this learning journey.

 You can find the source code of this website at [github.com/monicahbettencourt/blog](https://github.com/monicahbettencourt/blog).